Ewm24k/smartkiddo-verse/learning-adventureprompt.md

 - Crop the mascot/character tightly, as a separate image file
 - Verify each crop visually before finalizing coordinates — iterate crop boundaries by viewing test crops until they're pixel-tight

+**Do not eyeball edges — measure them, especially the bottom edge.** A guessed box will often slice through a button's rounded corner, drop-shadow, or 3D "shadow lip" along one side (bottom edges are the most common casualty, since shadows/depth effects usually sit below the main face of a button).
+For each element:
+- Sample a color/edge scan (e.g. compare each row/column's pixel color
+  against the known background color, using a distance threshold) along the side you're unsure about, to find the *true* pixel row/column where the element's artwork actually ends and the background begins — don't assume the boundary matches your first guessed coordinate.
+- Extend the crop box out to that true edge, plus a small buffer (a few px), so the full outline/border/shadow is captured with nothing sliced off.
+- Before finalizing, also measure where the *next* element in that direction actually starts (same edge-scan method).
+Your extended box must stop clearly short of that neighbor's true starting edge — leave a visible gap between them.
+Never let one element's extended crop touch or overlap another's.
+- Re-crop and re-view any element whose test crop shows a flat/cut edge where a rounded corner, shadow, or outline should visibly continue — that flat cut is the signal the box was too tight, not the true boundary.
-- Record each element's box in the source image's own pixel coordinates (x0, y0, x1, y1) — you'll convert these to percentages later.
+- Record each element's final box in the source image's own pixel coordinates (x0, y0, x1, y1) — you'll convert these to percentages later.

 ### 3. CLEAN the background
-- Paint over/fill the area where each button was cut from the background.
+- Paint over/fill the area where each button was cut from the background (use each element's *final*, edge-corrected box from Step 2, not the original guess — if a box grew during Step 2, the cleaned hole must grow with it).
   Sample a nearby matching color (median of pixels just outside each box works well), then fill a slightly padded rectangle.
 - **Feather the fill edges** (e.g. Gaussian-blur a mask and composite the solid